What are the Types of Legislation?

 Conditional Legislation

-Among all the types of legislation, conditional legislation is sometimes referred to as contingent legislation.
-In this type of legislation, a statute grants powers to the administrative authority to determine the timing and application of laws, while also including certain specifications.
+Conditional legislation is often termed contingent legislation.
+This act empowers the administrative authorities to regulate the time and implementation of laws, while incorporating particular provisions.
 These specifiers represent certain conditions that, once met, result in the activation of the delegated authority’s powers.
 Therefore, the authority has the power to assess whether these conditions have been met or not, based on its own discretion.
 Take, for instance, the powers granted to the Presiding Officer at the polling station during an election.

 Sub-delegated Legislation

-This type of delegation occurs when an administrative authority, granted legislative powers by Parliament, further delegates these powers to a subordinate authority.
-This is only allowed if the Parent Act includes provisions that allow for this type of delegation.
+This form of delegation emerges when an administrative authority, endowed with legislative powers by Parliament, then transmits these functions to a subordinate authority.
+This is permissible only if the Parent Act has provisions for such delegation.
 According to The Maxim, it is not allowed to delegate powers, although the legislature can always make provisions for it.

 Final Thoughts on Types of Legislation